openhsr/LaTeX-Workshop/README.md

 On the [Official Website](https://www.latex-project.org/get/#tex-distributions) of the LaTeX project there are always updated links to the various TeX Distributions.
 We recommend to pick one of these below depending on your operating system.

-**Note:** A full LaTeX distributions needs a few Gigabytes!
-You should download and install this in advance before the seminar!
+*Note:* **A full LaTeX distributions needs a few Gigabytes!** You should download and install this in advance before the seminar!
+You *may* also install a minimal version, but beware that you may be missing some packages.
+Though some TeX distributions (like MikTeX) come with a package manager that will allow you to download some packages later.

+*Note for Linux users:* You should install texlive through your package manager.
+If you are using a Debian / Ubuntu derivate the `texlive` package should install most of what you need.

 | Distrubition | OS      | Homepage                              |
 |--------------|---------|---------------------------------------|
 | TeX Live     | Linux   | https://www.tug.org/texlive/          |
 | MacTeX       | MacOS   | https://www.tug.org/mactex/index.html |
 | MikTeX       | Windows | https://miktex.org/                   |

-*Note for Linux users:* You should install texlive through your package manager.
-If you are using a Debian / Ubuntu derivate the `texlive` package should install most of what need.

 ### Install a TeX editor